 Figure 2: Types of support available in educational settings

-Particular care is taken to ensure continuing support as a child moves from early childhood education and care to pre-primary education, from pre-primary to basic education and from basic education to secondary education.
+Particular care is taken to ensure continuing support as a child moves from early childhood education and care to pre-primary education, from pre-primary to basic education, and from basic education to secondary education.

-Support for growth and learning in pre-primary Education
+Support for growth and learning in pre-primary education

-Support for learning and school attendance in Basic Education
+Support for learning and school attendance in basic education

 Pupil welfare in pre-primary and basic education

-The principles and procedures relating to both community-level promotion of health and well-being and supporting individual pupils and dealing with their matters are to be separately agreed when planning pupil welfare work.
-Activities promoting overall health and well-being in the school community may be developed through multidisciplinary cooperation.
-In this respect, different parties may participate in pupil welfare cooperation notwithstanding secrecy, unlike with matters concerning individual pupils
+The principles and procedures relating to both community-level promotion of health and well-being and supporting individual pupils and dealing with their matters are to be agreed separately when planning pupil welfare work.
+Activities promoting overall health and well-being in the school community may be developed through multi-disciplinary co-operation.
+In this respect, different parties may participate in pupil welfare co-operation notwithstanding secrecy, unlike with matters concerning individual pupils.

 Support in special circumstances

-Special instruction within vocational education and training should primarily be provided in connection with regular instruction or in separate groups or both.
+Special instruction within vocational education and training should primarily be provided in connection with regular instruction, in separate groups or both.
 Vocational special institutions, in turn, are responsible for providing education and training for students with the most severe disabilities.
 Vocational education and training are provided in the form of special education and training for students who need special educational and student welfare services due to disability, illness, delayed development, emotional disorder or some other similar reason.
-It is the task of each education provider to determine how to define which students are in need of special education and training and how to draw up individual education plans for them.
+It is the task of each education provider to determine which students are in need of special education and training and how to draw up individual education plans for them.
 Special education and training may deviate from the general provisions governing vocational education and training as determined in the relevant national core curriculum.
 The duration of studies and study arrangements may be adjusted where a student’s state of health or previous studies dictate accordingly.